joseeden/All-Things-Docker-and-Kubernetes/README.md

 ### Docker Image

 After we've created the dockerfile, we can now create the docker image.
+A docker image is
 - read-only template
+- made up of **overlay filesystem**
-- creates a runnable instance of the application
+- also creates a runnable instance of the application
 - used to run the container

+#### Overlay Filesystem

+A docker image has different layers, with the first layer as the base image that the image will use and the layers on top as packages being installed.

+The last layer is a writeable layer which applications will use.
+If a container is started without defining a specific storage option, any data written to the default storage by an application running in a container will be removed as soon as it is stopped.

+#### Building from the dockerfile

 A Docker image can be built from an existing Dockerfile using the docker build command.
 Below is the syntax for this command: